Chapter 16 BWV 8 Liebster Gott, wenn werd ich sterben?

 Notwithstanding all this, one is tempted to suggest that this cantata, written a third of the way through the cycle, might be different.
 The text poses questions of supreme relevance to every human being: ‘When will I die?’
 ‘What will happen after death?’ ′What will I leave behind?’
 These questions must have resonated particularly for Bach because death, in his immediate family circle, had touched him consistently since the demise of his mother when he was nine years old and his father shortly afterwards.
 When he composed this cantata he was in his fortieth year and, in addition to his parents, he had lost his first wife, two brothers an uncle and three children!

 It is true that he could take a pragmatic view of death as he did when he later bemoaned the fine weather bringing fewer fatalities and, consequently, fewer funeral fees!
-But there can be little doubt that a man as sensitive as Bach must have been deeply touched by the unremitting personal tragedy which dogged his life and this cantata, as with the earlier Actus Tragicus C 106 (vol 1 chapt 79), would appear to convey strong personal feelings.
+But there can be little doubt that a man as sensitive as Bach must have been deeply touched by the unremitting personal tragedy which dogged his life and this cantata, as with the early Actus Tragicus C 106 (vol 1 chapt 79), would appear to convey strong personal feelings.

-However, it is worth pausing for a moment to consider Bach’s use of minor keys which he probably called upon more than any other significant composer.
+However, it is worth pausing for a moment to consider Bach’s use of minor keys which he possibly called upon more than any other significant composer.
 By comparison, Mozart wrote forty-one symphonies only two of which (25 and 40) are in minor keys.
 Only two of the twenty-seven piano concerti (20 and 24) are minor as are two of Beethoven’s nine symphonies (5 & 9) and one of the five piano concerti (3).
 Of course these composers worked within different cultural and stylistic environments and they used minor keys for inner movements as well as for contrasting events within the architecture of single movements.
 But they did not select minor keys as the basis of complete works as frequently as Bach; we have noted in previous essays how often the minor mode was chosen for the chorales and (consequently) the fantasias of these cantatas.

 Similarly, we have seen that Bach had an extraordinary sensitivity to the colourings of the major/minor scales, lacking superficial preconceptions about their characters.
 For him a minor key was often not so much sad or tragic but powerful, dramatic, dignified and driving (see the outer movements of the double violin concerto, the Dm keyboard concerto or the Am triple).
 And, as we discover in this cantata, the major can be quietly peaceful, contemplative, pensive and profoundly moving.